-- LING1001 & LING1002 are anti-requisites for LING1402 (and vice versa) and should therefore not be taken together for credit. - Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1019; this reduces the number of credits which can be taken in free electives at level 1. - To achieve a better distribution of courses over the second and third years, one of these courses can be taken in the final year of the programme.
+- \ LING1001 & LING1002 are anti-requisites for LING1402 (and vice versa) and should therefore not be taken together for credit. - \\Registration in FOUN1019 reduces the number of credits which can be taken in free electives at Level I. - \\\Students who are exempt from the Foreign Language requirement MUST substitute same with an additional Level I elective to complete this Level. - Electives MUST include at least three (3) Humanities and Education courses outside of department of major (LANG-coded courses not included) - To achieve a better distribution of courses over the second and third years, one of these courses can be taken in the final year of the programme.